jgordini/apl-quest-notes/_sources/apl-quest/2013/Making-The-Grade-APLQuest-2013-2.md

 K ← 100×+.≤÷≢⍤⊢
 ```

-**Generalization:** Adding the cutoff point as an additional argument
+**Generalization:** This solution generalizes the problem by allowing the passing grade threshold to be specified as a left argument.

 1. K is parsed as `{100×((⍺(+.≤)⍵)÷(≢⍵))}`
 2. We are reversing the `≥` so that the Cuttoff Point (65) can be taken as the left argument.
 Represented by `⍺` in step 1.